cedricwalter/cedricwalter.github.io/_posts/_google/2016-04-04-an-airport-express-wifi-access-point-in-your-car.md

 ---

-title: 'An airport express wifi access point in your car'
+title: 'An airport express WI-FIaccess point in your car'
 date: '2016-04-04T16:06:47+02:00'
 author: 'Cédric Walter'